-During some recent work with a client company who is new to the use of Agile frameworks for managing technology projects; the client’s author and a manager set up a one-to-one conversation to ensure there was alignment on specific topics related to the program.
-The discussion centered around various elements of Agile: user story development, rigor, and discipline in the format of user stories, the definition of done, sizing and estimating.
+During some recent work with a client company that is new to the use of Agile frameworks for managing technology projects; the client’s author and a manager set up a one-to-one conversation to ensure there was alignment on specific topics related to the program.
+The discussion centered around various elements of Agile: user story development, rigor, and discipline in the format of user stories, the definition of done, sizing, and estimating.

 Once the author assured the colleague of the alignment of the thoughts behind these topics, the discussion moved on to the expectations and obligations of Agile coaching in an organization that is just beginning to use some aspects of Agile.
 There are often a variety of impediments that must be overcome, starting with a lack of training and extending to the common misconception that “agile” automatically means “faster.”